DEPRESSION TREATMENT NEAR YOU IN MILWAUKEE

 • Social isolation

-If you are near Milwaukee and experiencing any of the above, please talk to us.
-Not only can we diagnose depression, but we have so many ways to help you beat depression and feel better.
+If you are near Milwaukee and experiencing any of the above, please talk to our friendly and compassionate team.
+As experts in depression treatment in Southeastern Wisconsin, we can not only diagnose depression, but we also have so many ways to help you beat depression and feel better.
+Our psychiatric evaluation and mental health assessment process is thorough yet gentle.

 How is Depression Different From Sadness or Grief?

-In order to be diagnosed with depression, a patient must have symptoms that last for at least two weeks.
+To be diagnosed with depression, a patient must have symptoms that last for at least two weeks.
 There are several different types of depression, some of which are tied to specific circumstances.
+These include clinical depression, persistent depressive disorder, bipolar depression, and treatment-resistant depression.
 There are a variety of factors that can contribute to depression as well, including biological, genetic, psychological, and environmental risk factors.

-While grief and depression can coexist, it is important to distinguish between the two in order to get the correct help and treatment.
+While grief and depression can coexist, it is important to distinguish between the two to get the correct help and treatment.
+Our qualified and specialized team can screen for various depression types and identify the most effective treatment approach for your situation.

 Don’t live with the misery of depression, anxiety, bipolar disorder, PTSD, psychotic spectrum disorders, or another mental health issue.
 Call New Frontiers Psychiatric & TMS at 414-763-6910 or Request an Appointment online.